remcoder/OctoPrint-GCodeThumbs/README.md

 # Octoprint Gcode Thumbs

-Enriches the file list is with a preview thumbnail for each gcode file.
+Enriches the file list with a preview thumbnail for each gcode file.

 ## Setup